rupendrab/GreenplumOverview/index.md

 3. Columnar => Append optimized be default.
 Stores every column separately, so when you select a few columns from a table, IO is faster.

 **Compression**:
 1. Tables can be compressed using a QUICKLZ, RLE_TYPE(columnar only) or ZLIB algorithm.
-2. Compression level of 1-9 can be specified
+2. Compression level of 1-9 can be specified.
 3. Each partition can be compressed differently.

 ---